MMRIZE/MMM-LogExt/README.md

 - method : which member method function of `Log` called. (`log`, `warn`, `error`, ...)
 - location : the location of `Log` called. (filename:lines:columns)
-- stack : If availabe, the caller stack array
+- stack : If available, the caller stack array
 - context : arguments of the `Log` call.
 (You don't need to include context in these function, because context itself will be inserted between these two return values automatically)

 If you don't need any decoration, just return `''` or `beforeContext: false` (or any value not function)